HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 parameters (e.g. `launch/patient`).
 A server can decide which launch context parameters to provide, using the client's request as an input into the decision process.
-When granting a patient-level scopes like `patient/*.read`, the server MUST provide a "patient" launch context parameter.
+When granting a patient-level scopes like `patient/*.read`, the server SHALL provide a "patient" launch context parameter.

 ## Quick Start